 50 hours of teaching, including lectures, presentation and discussion in groups and class.

 The course is in English.
 Incoming students can contact student advisors at the School of Economics and Business (email@example.com) for admission to the course.

 The course is equivalent to Examen Philosophicum at other universities in Norway.
-It is offered in English in the January/Spring every year.
+It is offered in English in the January with mandatpry submission in Spring every year.
 It is offered in Norwegian in the Autumn parallel every year as PHI100/PHI101.
 The exam in PHI102 will be given in English only.